pinkkila/stories/guide/cicd-guide.md

 ![img_6.png](cicd-guide-img/img74.png)

-- Navigate **Security groups** and modify alb-sg by adding the https 443:
+- Navigate *Security groups* and modify alb-sg by adding the https 443:

 ![img_7.png](cicd-guide-img/img75.png)

-- Back to load balancer and on "HTTP:80" select "Edit listener"
+- Back to the load balancer and on *HTTP:80* select "Edit listener"

 ![img_8.png](cicd-guide-img/img76.png)

 ![img_9.png](cicd-guide-img/img77.png)

-- Back to **Route 53** and in your **Hosted zone details**  select "Create record"
+- Back to **Route 53** and in your *Hosted zone details*  select "Create record"

 ![img_10.png](cicd-guide-img/img78.png)

 ![img_11.png](cicd-guide-img/img79.png)

-- It might take few a minutes but now your app should be awailable in both your-domain.com and www&#46;your-domain.com
+- It might take few a minutes but now your app should be available in both your-domain.com and www&#46;your-domain.com

 ![img_12.png](cicd-guide-img/img80.png)